-- If a student holding any of the scholarships administered by Research Services requires a letter confirming their award, they should email email@example.com including their name, registration number and type of scholarship, and letting us know whether they require a hard copy.
+- If a student holding any of the scholarships administered by Research Services requires a letter confirming their award, they should email the PGR Scholarships Team including their name, registration number and type of scholarship, and letting us know whether they require a hard copy.
 We will normally be able to produce the letter within a few days.

-- It may take up to 3 working days from the dates above for money to be available a student’s bank account.
-If they have not received an expected payment, or the amount differs from, they should contact the Income Office firstname.lastname@example.org including their registration number with your query.
+It may take up to 3 working days from the dates above for money to be available in the student’s bank account.
+If they have not received an expected payment, or the amount differs from, they should contact the Income Office including their registration number with your query.

 Additional financial support